-Families with a child who has attention deficit disorder (ADD)
+Families with a child who has attention deficit disorder (ADHD)

 are confronted with many developmental, educational, social, and behavioral

 challenges.
-ADD symptoms often cause all family members, including siblings,
+ADHD symptoms often cause all family members, including siblings,

 to experience pressures and stresses far beyond those found in families in

-which ADD is not present.
+which ADHD is not present.
 Mental health therapists need to be aware of how

 the disorder affects family functioning.
 In this article, I address probable

-causes of ADD, principles applicable to families with a child who has ADD,
+causes of ADHD, principles applicable to families with a child who has ADHD,

-effects of ADD on family interactions, counseling, and a multidimensional treatment
+effects of ADHD on family interactions, counseling, and a multidimensional treatment

 approach.
-ADD can influence a child’s behavioral, emotional, and social
+ADHD can influence a child’s behavioral, emotional, and social

 adjustment (Kelly & Aylward).

-Henggler and Borduin concluded that there is considerable evidence that ADD
+Henggler and Borduin concluded that there is considerable evidence that ADHD

 disrupts the child’s social systems (e.g., with peers, family, and siblings).